-Dr. Hughes received his undergraduate degree in biology from Oregon State University and his medical degree from the Oregon Health and Science University.
-He completed his internal medicine residency and rheumatology fellowship at the University of Washington in Seattle.
+Dr. Hughes earned his undergraduate degree in biology from Oregon State University (1990) and his medical degree from the Oregon Health and Science University (2001, magna cum laude), where he was inducted into the Alpha Omega Alpha Honor Medical Society.
+He completed internal medicine (2003) and rheumatology training (2006) at the UW.
+Dr. Hughes did his post-doctoral research training in the laboratory of Edward A. Clark, PhD, UW Departments of Immunology and Microbiology and Division of Rheumatology.

 Health science and health care are changing at breakneck speed.
 It’s hard for anyone to keep up with all the discoveries, the controversies, the politics.
 What’s worse, a lot of the information is hard to get at, buried in medical journals, or difficult to decipher.
 And some of the information out there is simply inaccurate.
 That’s why I’m so excited to be part of Verywell and its mission of bringing reliable, practical, and up-to-date health information to the public.